sgaliamov/il-lighten-comparer/roadmap.md

 ## Phase 3 Collections

 - [ ] compare collection, do not iterate IEnumerable
-- [ ] IgnoreCollectiOnorder setting
+- [ ] IgnoreCollectionOrder setting

 ## Phase 4 Settings

-- [ ] separate settings for each comparable type
+- [x] separate settings for each comparable type
 - [ ] define order for members using expressions, order of generated code affects sorting
 - [ ] use expressions to define ignored properties
 - [ ] string options (case, culture)